-You can go to the top of the Space Needle 100 times, and the view is always the same.
+You can go to the top of the Space Needle 100 times, and the view (albeit stunning) is always the same.
 You can hop on The Great Wheel 50 times, and it’s the same ride over and over again.
 That’s not the case with Woodland Park Zoo in Seattle.
 The place is always changing (and animals are extremely unpredictable), so no trip to the zoo is ever the same twice.

 There’s a reason we love Woodland Park Zoo so much.
 It’s home to more than 1,100 animals, which represent almost 300 different species.
-The creatures range from tiny insects to monstrous elephants.
+The creatures range from tiny insects to monstrous grizzly bears.
 The zoo is only a short drive away, but you feel like you’re in a different world when you’re there.
 It’s amazing to see some of the planet’s most amazing beasts all in one place.

 The animals at Woodland Park Zoo are grouped into the different areas they’re found around the world.
-The Northern Trail features grizzly bears, sea otters and mountain goats; Tropical Asia highlights orangutans, elephants and komodo dragons; the African Savannah showcases lions, hippos and giraffes; Australia shows off wallabies and emus; the Tropical Rainforest has jaguars, lemurs and colobus monkeys; and the Temperate Forest features red pandas, flamingos and several other different types of birds.
+The Northern Trail features grizzly bears, sea otters and mountain goats; Tropical Asia highlights orangutans, tigers and komodo dragons; the African Savannah showcases lions, hippos and giraffes; Australia shows off wallabies and emus; the Tropical Rainforest has jaguars, lemurs and colobus monkeys; and the Temperate Forest features red pandas, flamingos and several other different types of birds.
 The list of animals at Woodland Park Zoo (which also includes penguins, snow leopards and wolves) goes on and on.
 My personal favorites are the sloth bears and gorillas, while Tove loves the giraffes.

 If seeing animals isn’t enough for you — maybe feeding animals will do the trick.
 No, I’m not kidding.
-For a small fee (just $5) during the summer months, you can feed giraffes and elephants.
+For a small fee (just $5) during the summer months, you can feed giraffes.
 The feedings typically only happen once a day for an hour, so be sure to check the Woodland Park Zoo website for more information.
 If you’re cool with feeding smaller creatures, there’s also a Willawong bird feeding station.
 It’s free with admission (and open all day long), but seed sticks are $1 each (cash only).